 Retinal detachment is an eye problem that happens when your retina (a light-sensitive layer of tissue in the back of your eye) is pulled away from its normal position at the back of your eye.
 Fluid may pass through a retinal tear, lifting the retina off the back of the eye.

-Pneumatic Retinopexy - is an outpatient surgery used for certain types of retinal detachments repairs.
-The eye is numbed with local anthesis and a gas bubble injected into the middle of your eye.
+Pneumatic Retinopexy - is an outpatient surgery used for certain types of retinal detachments repair.
+The eye is numbed with local anesthetic and a gas bubble injected into the middle of your eye.
 The bubble is manipulated until it arrives at the detached area.
 The tear is then sealed up in the retina using a freezing probe or laser beam.

 Scleral Buckle – is a surgery performed in the operating room either under local or general anesthetic.
 The procedure involves a piece of silicone plastic or sponge being sewn onto the site of a retinal tear to move the sclera towards it.
 The ‘buckle’ holds the retinal tear against the sclera, the tear is then sealed using freezing probe or laser beam.
 When the tear seals fluid under the retina gets absorbed.